nomad-coe/greenX/developers.md

     test drivers, in the build folder.
 Perhaps relative paths can be used, removing the need to define `root` and `find_test_binary`.

+#### Choice of Test Framework

-* One shuold test the library by directly calling from python, however Alex (thinks) memory allocation in the library prevents this.
+* One should test the library by directly calling from python, however Alex (thinks) memory allocation in the library prevents this.
   - Refactor the library, such that the caller handles the memory.

+* Using a fortran test framework OR calling the library from python removes all of the issues with the test set-up.